Election emerges as referendum on race relations in America

 “What we see is when racism goes unchecked and becomes institutionalized publicly and becomes a part of our administration,” said Jessica Byrd, who leads the Movement for Black Lives’ Electoral Justice Project and The Frontline, a multiracial coalition effort to galvanize voters.
 “We’ve seen firsthand the way that a vocal minority can become an extremist power building faction.”

-Biden has his own vulnerabilities on race.
-He has apologized for the poor treatment of Anita Hill when she testified before his Senate committee in 1991 to accuse then-Supreme Court nominee Clarence Thomas of sexual harassment.
-He's also expressed regret about provisions of a 1994 crime bill he supported that has been blamed for incarcerating a generation of Black men.
+Biden has his own vulnerabilities on race, including the poor treatment of Anita Hill at Clarence Thomas' Supreme Court confirmation hearing and a 1994 crime bill that has been blamed for incarcerating a generation of Black men.

-But he's put Black voters at the center of his 2020 campaign.
-His presidential hopes were rescued in February when Black voters in South Carolina rallied around him, powering him through Super Tuesday wins and helping deliver the Democratic nomination.

-Unlike Trump, he has acknowledged systemic racism and has pledged to address it.
+But Biden has put Black voters at the center of his 2020 campaign and, unlike Trump, has acknowledged systemic racism and pledged to address it.

 “America is at its tipping point," Brown said.
 “We’re in a perfect storm of being at the intersection of a health pandemic, an intersection of a lot of uncertainty around the political future of this country, and the economic future of this country and blatant open racism.
-All of that is forcing us to deal with the evils of this country that we have not dealt with, which is quite frankly sexism and racism.”
+All of that is forcing us to deal with the evils of this country that we have not dealt with.”

-But some voters of color are still making up their minds.
-Victor Gomez, a 39-year-old Latino man in Hayward, California, said the pandemic and immigration are top concerns.

-He doesn't feel like Trump or Biden has addressed issues that matter most to Latinos.
-He's still planning to vote, but hasn't decided whom he'll back.

 For the past several months, Tylik McMillan, the National Action Network's national director of youth and college, has focused on educating first-time voters, college students and young voters who have been disengaged with the political process about what's at stake.

 “The reality is when I step out of these doors, we're still just Black in America, and I can be the next George Floyd.
 I can be the next Ahmaud Arbery.
-And to have a leader at the highest office not understand that racism is real in this country, it's a problem," said McMillan, 24.
+And to have a leader at the highest office not understand that racism is real in this country, it's a problem," McMillan said.

-But regardless of the election's outcome, America will be left to grapple with the “fault lines” and fractures of racism and inequity that have been made clear.
+But regardless of the election's outcome, the fractures of racism and inequity have been made clear.

 “Nov.
-3 will be a referendum on Black lives, it will be a referendum on structural change, and will be a referendum on whether, when we are experiencing all of this chaos, are we going to look to one another for solutions and embrace one another or are we going to look towards one another with fear and suspicion?” said Maurice Mitchell, the national director of Working Families Party, who is also a leader of The Frontline.
-“The movement, now the largest social movement in our country’s history, will be the story of 2020, whatever the outcome.”
+3 will be a referendum on Black lives, it will be a referendum on structural change," and it will be a referendum on unity, said Maurice Mitchell, the national director of Working Families Party, who is also a leader of The Frontline.
+“The movement, now the largest social movement in our country’s history, will be the story of 2020, whatever the outcome."

 Comments